autopkg/gerardkok-recipes/README.md

 Recipes for AutoPkg (https://github.com/autopkg/autopkg).

-## Keka and Scribus recipes
+## Scribus recipe

-The recipes for Keka and Scribus are just Munki importers for download recipes by @hansen_m, so you'll have to add his autopkg repo (https://github.com/autopkg/hansen-m-recipes.git) to your autopkg repo list, before the munki recipes for Keka and Scribus will work.
+The recipe for Scribus is just a Munki importer for a download recipe by @hansen_m, so you'll have to add his autopkg repo (https://github.com/autopkg/hansen-m-recipes.git) to your autopkg repo list, before the Scribus munki recipe will work.

 ## DotNetCoreSDK recipe